percona/pmm-doc/source/manage/server-admin-gui.rst

 Diagnostics
 ***********

 PMM can generate a set of diagnostics data which can be examined and/or shared with Percona Support in case of some issue to solve it faster.
-You can get collected logs from PMM Server by clicking the **Download PMM Server Logs** button.
+You can get collected logs from PMM Server by clicking the **Download server diagnostics** button.

 **See also**